Skip to content

 Tasmania’s unique weather is more extreme than most of Australia and for a warm, dry and comfortable holiday you need to know what to wear.

-Our biggest tip?
+My biggest tip?

 You don’t need to go overboard with cold weather gear!